ArhanCrane/ArhanCrane/README.md

 <h1 aligh="right">I am really tired working on it and I have done it!!!</h1>
-<p align="center">Hello, I like making computer games.
-I bet that I will change this text.</p>
+<h2 align="center">Hello, I like making computer games.
+I bet that I will change this text.</h2>
-<p align="center">I plan to publish something that can be related to computer game but later because I am tired and I will do it later.</p>
+<h2 align="center">I plan to publish something that can be related to computer game but later because I am tired and I will do it later.</h2>

 ---